pippinbarr/cc/1/topics/software/software.md

 ## Atom

 We use __Atom__ as our text editor.
 It's a nice, free, open-source text editor.
-Even if you prefer some other text editor, you should use Atom in CART 253.
+Even if you prefer some other text editor, you should probably use Atom.

 1. Go to https://atom.io/
 1. Download Atom to your computer